How to Help Your Daughter With Drug Addiction

 Understanding the Spike in Drug and Alcohol Use During the Holidays

-Understanding the Spike in Drug and Alcohol Use During the Holidays img 300x200 jpg
+Understanding the Spike in Drug and Alcohol Use During the Holidays - tray of holiday alcohol drinks

 The holiday season, characterized by festivities and family gatherings, is often seen as a time of joy and celebration.
 However, beneath the surface, it also presents a stark reality for many individuals, particularly women, who find themselves caught in the grip of substance abuse.
 This article delves into the underlying factors contributing to the holiday surge in drug and alcohol use, supported by statistics, and provides comprehensive strategies for prevention and recovery, with a specific focus on the services offered by Anchored Tides Recovery in Huntington Beach, CA.